Education (Ph.D.)

 Select two advanced inquiry education courses (e.g., EDUC 979 Applied Multilevel Modeling), courses in a different specialization, or courses taken in another department (e.g., psychology, sociology, economics, family studies).

-To be advanced to Ph.D. candidacy, students must satisfactorily complete qualifying examinations as well as other program requirements.
-After completing at least two-thirds of their coursework, students may take the qualifying examination.
-The examination is a written exam to be developed, supervised, and evaluated by the student's guidance committee.
-The qualifying examination is used to evaluate the student's general knowledge in relevant areas of inquiry, and his or her fitness for engaging in research, particularly in the subject proposed for the dissertation.
+As a step toward Ph.D. candidacy, students must satisfactorily complete a qualifying paper as well as all other program requirements.
+After completing most of their coursework, and under advice of the student’s guidance committee, students may formally undertake the qualifying paper.
+The student formally proposes a qualifying paper concept to the guidance committee and undertakes writing the paper once the proposal is approved.
+The paper is evaluated by the student's guidance committee.
+The qualifying paper is used to evaluate the student's general knowledge in relevant areas of inquiry, and their fitness for engaging in research, particularly in the subject proposed for the dissertation.

 Dissertation